CoreyStagner/SymptomTracker/README.md

   They can see thier patients, they can click on a patient and see all of the symptoms that they have reported.

-  They have the ability to remove/add a patient from/to thier care.